PseudoMon/nononsensebasicjs/docs/get-set.md

 x.style.lineHeight = 0.5 // this is bad
 ```

-Some browsers might be able to interpret it fine, but the result is unpredictable.
-Better stay safe!
+Some browsers might be able to interpret it fine, but not all.
+When in doubt, just use the safer option.

 ### Content of Input Elements
 To access the **value** of an input element (like textboxes), the code is just `element.value`.
 ```html
 <input id="inputthing" type="text">Thing is typed here</input>

 <script>
 console.log(document.getElementById("inputthing").value)
 </script>